 Global trading of goods and services and the provision of overseas development assistance or aid impacts on millions of people's lives in the developing world.
 Often aid is given to countries with conditions attached.
 These can involve the opening up of their domestic markets on resources, such as water supply, to foreign companies.
 Trade liberalisation promoted by the IMF, World Bank and World Trade Organisation is often a one-sided process, and although intended to promote growth, can result in negative consequences for some of the poorest people in developing countries.

-An online course from the new economics foundation (nef) working with Quaker Peace & Social Witness (QPSW).
+The course materials from the new economics foundation (nef) working with Quaker Peace & Social Witness (QPSW) are now available online.

-Delivered by prominent journalists and economists, with input from QPSW, the course will help Quakers become better equipped to understand and challenge a series of economic ‘myths’ which hinder the adoption of new economic ideas and practical reforms that could help to create a more sustainable, just and equal world.
+Delivered by prominent journalists and economists, with input from QPSW, the course was designed to help Quakers become better equipped to understand and challenge a series of economic ‘myths’ which hinder the adoption of new economic ideas and practical reforms that could help to create a more sustainable, just and equal world.

 Socially Useful Banking?

-"Socially Useful Baking?" was an Occupy Economics Event, sponsored by Quaker Peace & Social Witness, and held in Friends House in London on Monday 29th October 2012.
+"Socially Useful Banking?" was an Occupy Economics Event, sponsored by Quaker Peace & Social Witness, and held in Friends House in London on Monday 29th October 2012.